Free Kitchen Hacks eBook

 If your bread is already sliced, it’s as easy as cutting it into 4 parts vertically, then rotating it and slicing it roughly into thirds to form little bread cubes.

-You can stack your bread to slice it more quickly, but wouldn’t recommend tackling more than 4 slices at once.
+You can stack your bread to slice it more quickly but I wouldn’t recommend tackling more than 4 slices at once.

 Once your bread is cubed, you can add it to your liquid mixture and use a spatula to fold your bread into your mixture.
 Make sure every cube is completely coated.